site logo

 Wireguard traffic: Easily identifiable?

-Sometimes, my Wireguard traffic will get instantly disconnected when I attempted to use my VPN in a school WiFi.
-I often thought that the VPN server was broken and spent hours debugging it.
-While in fact, the school firewall detected VPN connection and dropped it.
+Sometimes, my Wireguard traffic will get disconnected when I attempted to use it over college WiFi.
+At first I thought that the VPN server was broken and spent hours debugging it.
+While in fact, the school firewall detected my VPN connection and dropped it (I have no idea why).

-Believe it or not, hiding Wireguard traffic, or “obfuscating”, is not the focus point of Wireguard.
-Wireguard website specifically stated that “Obfuscation should happen at a layer above Wireguard”.
-It is kind of counter-intuitive, as Wireguard uses Chacha20-Poly1305 cipher, making obfuscation easy.
+Believe it or not, hiding its own traffic, or "obfuscating", is not the focus point of Wireguard.
+Its website specifically stated that "Obfuscation should happen at a layer above Wireguard".
+It is kind of counter-intuitive, as it shouldn't be hard to just implement obfuscation in the Wireguard protocol in the first place, given it uses chacha20-poly1305 cipher.
+On contrast,

-In fact, it is trivially easy to filter Wireguard from all traffic.
-The network tool Wireshark already has Wireguard identification support in its source code.
-If anyone with Wireshark can do it, it is not hard to imagine corporate or school network intentionally filtering out Wireguard VPN traffic (GFW wink wink).
+The network tool Wireshark already has Wireguard identification support in its source code for a long time.
+If anyone with Wireshark can do it, it is not hard to imagine your corporate or school network intentionally filtering out Wireguard VPN traffic (GFW wink wink).

-Yes, residential ISP should not intentionally filter out VPN traffic.
-But that does not stop them from deliberately slowing down Wireguard traffic with all those UDP traffic priority crap.
+For residential ISPs, they seldom filter out VPN traffic intentionally.
+But that does not stop them from deliberately slowing down Wireguard traffic with all those UDP traffic de-prioritization crap.

 Moreover, isn’t it better if the ISP does not know you are using a VPN at all?